tweag/python-monorepo-example/content/blog/2018-04-17-stackage-head-is-live.md

 ---
-title: Stackage HEAD<br/>is now live!
+title: Stackage HEAD is now live!
 author: Mark Karpov, Manuel Chakravarty
-tags: haskell
+tags: [haskell]
 ---

 We are happy to announce that Stackage HEAD is now functional.
 For those who